Career Timeline of Wes Moore: Major Achievements and Milestones

 In October 2020, Wes Moore was named to serve on the transition team of Baltimore mayor-elect Brandon Scott.

-In 2020, during Wes Moore's tenure as CEO, the Robin Hood Foundation raised $230 million to assist with increased needs during the COVID-19 pandemic.
+In 2020, during Wes Moore's tenure as CEO, the Robin Hood Foundation raised $230 million to provide increased assistance during the COVID-19 pandemic.

 January 2021: Consultation on "Black Agenda"

-In January 2021, Speaker of the Maryland House of Delegates Adrienne A. Jones consulted with Wes Moore to craft her "black agenda" aimed at tackling racial inequalities.
+In January 2021, Speaker of the Maryland House of Delegates Adrienne A. Jones consulted with Wes Moore to craft her "black agenda" to address racial inequalities in housing, health, banking, government, and private corporations.

 In February 2021, Wes Moore announced he was considering a run for governor of Maryland in the 2022 election.

-May 2021: Ended tenure as CEO of Robin Hood Foundation
+May 2021: Stepped Down as CEO of Robin Hood Foundation

-In May 2021, Wes Moore concluded his time as CEO of the Robin Hood Foundation.
+In May 2021, Wes Moore stepped down as CEO of the Robin Hood Foundation.

-On June 7, 2021, Wes Moore launched his campaign for governor of Maryland, emphasizing "work, wages, and wealth" and running on the slogan "leave no one behind."
-He selected Aruna Miller as his running mate.
+On June 7, 2021, Wes Moore launched his campaign for governor of Maryland, emphasizing "work, wages, and wealth" with the slogan "leave no one behind".
+Aruna Miller was his running mate.

-In 2021, Wes Moore ended his tenure as CEO of the Robin Hood Foundation.
+From 2017 to 2021, Wes Moore served as CEO of the Robin Hood Foundation.

 April 6, 2022: Complaint Filed Against John King Jr.'s Campaign

-On April 6, 2022, Wes Moore filed a complaint with the Maryland State Board of Elections against the gubernatorial campaign of John King Jr., accusing them of disseminating false information.
+On April 6, 2022, Wes Moore filed a complaint with the Maryland State Board of Elections against John King Jr.'s gubernatorial campaign, alleging the dissemination of false information.
+The King campaign denied responsibility.

 In October 2022, Wes Moore announced that he would use a blind trust to hold his assets and resign from every board position if elected governor.

-In October 2022, Wes Moore told The Baltimore Sun that he felt the idea of holding elected office only started to feel like a real possibility in 2020.
+Wes Moore later told The Baltimore Sun in October 2022 that he felt the idea of holding elected office only started to feel like a real possibility in 2020, when he was about to leave his job running Robin Hood.

-December 2022: Elected Finance Chair of Democratic Governors Association
+December 2022: Election as Finance Chair of Democratic Governors Association

 In December 2022, Wes Moore was elected to serve as finance chair of the Democratic Governors Association.

-In 2022, Wes Moore won the Maryland gubernatorial election, becoming the state's first black governor.
+In 2022, Wes Moore won the Maryland gubernatorial election, becoming Maryland's first black governor and the third black person elected governor of any U.S. state.

-On January 18, 2023, Wes Moore was sworn in as Governor of Maryland.
-He took the oath of office on a Bible owned by Frederick Douglass and his grandfather's Bible.
-He also participated in a wreath-laying ceremony at the Kunta Kinte-Alex Haley Memorial.
+On January 18, 2023, Wes Moore was sworn in as governor of Maryland, using a Bible owned by Frederick Douglass and his grandfather's Bible.
+He participated in a wreath-laying ceremony at the Kunta Kinte-Alex Haley Memorial before holding a celebratory event at the Baltimore Convention Center that night.

-In May 2023, Wes Moore finalized his blind trust, becoming the first governor to have one since Bob Ehrlich.
+In May 2023, Wes Moore finalized his trust, making him the first governor to have one since Bob Ehrlich.

-In 2023, Wes Moore began serving as the 63rd governor of Maryland.
+In 2023, Wes Moore became the 63rd governor of Maryland.

-In April 2024, John King's campaign was fined $2,000 after prosecutors connected an email address to an IP address used by Joseph O'Hearn, King's campaign manager, in relation to a smear campaign against Wes Moore.
+In April 2024, John King Jr.'s campaign was fined $2,000 after prosecutors linked an email address to Joseph O'Hearn, King's campaign manager, in relation to the smear campaign against Wes Moore.

 December 2024: Federal Funding for Key Bridge Replacement

-In December 2024, President Joe Biden signed into law a continuing resolution bill that included a provision to fully fund the Francis Scott Key Bridge replacement after the bridge collapsed during Moore's tenure.
+In December 2024, President Joe Biden signed a continuing resolution bill into law which included a provision to fully fund the Francis Scott Key Bridge replacement, after the bridge collapsed during Wes Moore's tenure as governor.

 In May 2025, Wes Moore signed into law a bill requiring future governors to put their assets into a blind trust or sign an agreement not to participate in decisions affecting their businesses.

-July 2025: Elected Vice Chair of National Governors Association
+July 2025: Election as Vice Chair of National Governors Association

 In July 2025, Wes Moore was elected as the vice chair of the National Governors Association (NGA).

-On September 9, 2025, Wes Moore announced that he would run for re-election to a second term as Governor.
+On September 9, 2025, Wes Moore announced his intention to run for re-election to a second term as governor.

 December 2025: Report on Use of Self-Deleting Messages

-In December 2025, The Baltimore Banner reported that Wes Moore and several members of his administration were using the Google Chat platform with self-deleting messages, raising concerns about compliance with Maryland records laws.
+In December 2025, The Baltimore Banner reported that Wes Moore and members of his administration were using Google Chat with self-deleting messages.
+The Moore administration defended its use, stating it complied with Maryland records laws, but later committed to creating a uniform retention policy.

 2025: Legislative Session and Budget Negotiations

-During the 2025 legislative session, Wes Moore and leaders of the Maryland General Assembly negotiated and passed a spending plan that cut $2.5 billion in state spending and raised more than $1 billion in new taxes to close a $3.3 billion budget deficit.
+During the 2025 legislative session, Wes Moore and the Maryland General Assembly negotiated a spending plan that cut $2.5 billion in state spending and raised over $1 billion in new taxes to address a $3.3 billion budget deficit.

-In February 2026, President Donald Trump excluded Wes Moore and Colorado governor Jared Polis from a bipartisan dinner event for governors, leading to backlash and multiple baseless accusations against him by Trump on Truth Social.
+In February 2026, President Donald Trump initially excluded Wes Moore from a bipartisan dinner event for governors, leading to a reversed course by the Trump administration and an invitation for Moore to a NGA business meeting at the White House.